Staphylococcus aureus: Biofilm

 Biofilms are groups of microorganisms, such as bacteria, that attach to each other and grow on wet surfaces.
-The S. aureus biofilm is embedded in a glycocalyx slime layer and can consist of teichoic acids, host proteins, extracellular DNA (eDNA) and polysaccharide intercellular antigen (PIA).
-Not all S. aureus biofilms contain PIA.
+The S. aureus biofilm is embedded in a glycocalyx slime layer and can consist of teichoic acids, host proteins, extracellular DNA (eDNA) and sometimes polysaccharide intercellular antigen (PIA).
 S. aureus biofilms are important in disease pathogenesis, as they can contribute to antibiotic resistance and immune system evasion.
 S. aureus biofilm has high resistance to antibiotic treatments and host immune response.
 One hypothesis for explaining this is that the biofilm matrix protects the embedded cells by acting as a barrier to prevent antibiotic penetration.
 However, the biofilm matrix is composed with many water channels, so this hypothesis is becoming increasingly less likely, but a biofilm matrix possibly contains antibiotic‐degrading enzymes such as β-lactamases, which can prevent antibiotic penetration.
 Another hypothesis is that the conditions in the biofilm matrix favor the formation of persister cells, which are highly antibiotic-resistant, dormant bacterial cells.
 S. aureus biofilms also have high resistance to host immune response.
 Though the exact mechanism of resistance is unknown, S. aureus biofilms have increased growth under the presence of cytokines produced by the host immune response.
 Host antibodies are less effective for S. aureus biofilm due to the heterogeneous antigen distribution, where an antigen may be present in some areas of the biofilm, but completely absent from other areas.

 Studies in biofilm development have shown to be related to changes in gene expression.
 There are specific genes that were found to be crucial in the different biofilm growth stages.
 Two of these genes include rocD and gudB, which encode for the enzyme's ornithine-oxo-acid transaminase and glutamate dehydrogenase, which are important for amino acid metabolism.
 Studies have shown biofilm development rely on amino acids glutamine and glutamate for proper metabolic functions.